CarterFendley / CC BY-SA 4.0 · Wikimedia Commons

 Overview

-Stoke Space is developing the first fully and rapidly reusable orbital rocket — both first and second stages designed for same-day turnaround.
+Stoke Space is developing Nova — the first fully and rapidly reusable orbital rocket, with both first and second stages designed for same-day turnaround.
 The upper stage uses a hydrogen-fueled engine with a unique full-flow reuse architecture.
 The company completed key Hopper test vehicle hover flights in 2023–2024, with full-stack test flights in 2025.
 Selected for NSSL Lane 1 in 2025, providing a national-security launch pathway.
-Series C ($260M, a16z, April 2025) funds first orbital launch vehicle development.
+The $860M Series D (Oct 2025, extended Feb 2026; ~$1.34B total raised) funds Nova's debut — targeted in 2026 from Launch Complex 14 at Cape Canaveral — and production scale-up.

 Moat: Full reusability of both stages (including upper stage — an unsolved industry problem) is Stoke's core technical moat.
 Hydrogen-fueled upper stage with full-flow staged combustion delivers high specific impulse.
 NSSL Lane 1 selection validates government confidence in the architecture. a16z Series C lead signals top-tier defense/space investor conviction.
 If Stoke achieves upper-stage reusability, it would be the first company to solve the problem SpaceX has not yet solved for Starship's Starship upper stage.